InternetOfHealthcare/nursing-alexa-skill-workshop/README.md

 ### Step #10: Click "Endpoint" and choose "AWS Lambda ARN"
 ![Nursing Icon](/images/alexa-skill/10.png "instructions")

-### Step #11: Let's use our existing Lambda Function with this ARN.
-This ARN points to our Lambda in our account.
+### Step #11: Let's use our existing Lambda Function to fullfill intents in the backend.
+This ARN points to a pre-build Lambda function in our account.
 * Copy and paste this ARN-> arn:aws:lambda:us-east-1:977842192436:function:Nursing
 ![Nursing Icon](/images/alexa-skill/11.png "instructions")